input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/protocol-simulation.md

 A friendly reminder about the protocol parameters:

-- `k`: the `quorum` parameter represents the minimum number of individual signatures (gathered from multiple participants) required to be aggregated in a multi-signature.
+- `k`: the `quorum` parameter represents the minimum number of individual signatures (gathered from multiple participants) required to be aggregated in a multi-signature
-- `m`: the `security` parameter represents the total number of `lotteries` in which each participant can participate to sign the message.
+- `m`: the `security` parameter represents the total number of `lotteries` in which each participant can participate to sign the message
-- `phi-f`: the parameter that controls the probability of a participant winning a `lottery`.
-It varies between `0.0` (less chance) and `1.0` (more chance).
+- `phi-f`: the parameter that controls the probability of a participant winning a `lottery`; it varies between `0.0` (less chance) and `1.0` (more chance).

 :::